Lilium iridollae: Pollination

 Lilium iridollae and many other related species are pollinated mostly by large swallowtail butterflies.
 In addition, this plant is also attractive to bees and/or birds.
 When pollination occurs, a large seed capsule ultimately develops that can contain many hundreds of seeds.

-How they grow
+Growth and reproduction

 Lilium iridollae are deciduous and they return to its bulb stage in late fall.
 Near early spring, brand new leaves form and they develop into a basal rosette immediately.
 In late spring, the basic rosette begins to elongate.
 Then by mid- to late-July they being to flower.

 Seed is light brown and delayed-hypogeal without stratification in 1–2 months.

 There are often situations where Native lilies neglect to flower if the conditions are not right.
 In that case, they might spend years appearing each spring as a basal rosette of leaves.
 In addition, young plants, in optimal conditions, take more than two years to develop into a flower from a seed because they mature at a slow pace.